hankpillow/pingpong/README.md

 * `CRON_DAY_WEEK` - defautl `*`

+> check the [wiki](https://en.wikipedia.org/wiki/Cron) for more details or use the [crontab generator](https://crontab-generator.org/) to help you feeding these values.

+Accordingly to the frequency and the amount of urls you have on your list the logs can increase size very fast.

+Check above the approx size a sample/error log can have and limit the amount of itens the log can keep.

 * *TBD* `MAX_SAMPLES` - default `100000` - the amount of itens inside the samples.log

 * *TBD* `MAX_ERRORS` - default `100000` - the amount of itens inside the errors.log

-> check the [wiki](https://en.wikipedia.org/wiki/Cron) for more details or use the [crontab generator](https://crontab-generator.org/) to help you feeding these values.